You are here

 In 2009, a team of archaeologists announced the discovery of organic DNA material in pre-Columbian horse remains preserved in the permafrost of the Yukon region of Alaska.
 Previous work based on remains of fossilized bones indicated that the horse had survived in Alaska until about 10,000 B.C.
 However, DNA testing on this new material dated these remains to 5,600 B.C.—thousands of years later than was generally believed.4 It is unusual and very rare, however, to find such genetic material preserved.
 In a more southerly temperate or tropical environment, the genetic material would be much less likely to survive and be available for study.

 In spite of these challenges, efforts to obtain scientifically reliable dates on the pre-Columbian horse and other animals is ongoing and has so far yielded evidence which supports the case for late survival.
-These include radiocarbon dates for horses after the Late Pleistocene (8000 B.C) including, most recently, some in northern Mexico dating to 2,540 years before present, which is well within Book of Mormon times.
+These include radiocarbon dates for horses after the Late Pleistocene (8000 B.C).
 Additional reliable dates and their anticipated publication in scientific venues will of course be needed in order to change the currently prevailing understanding.
 In the meantime, however, readers of the Book of Mormon have good reasons to be confident that ongoing research and future discoveries will continue to increase our understanding of the horse consistent with the account in the Book of Mormon.

 - 1. H. Stevenson, A Lecture on Mormonism Delivered in the Wesleyan Methodist Chapel, Alston, December 7th, 1838 (New Castle: J. Blackwell and Company, 1839), 9–11.